Sopwith Camel: Home defence and night fighting

-The Camel was successfully used to intercept and shoot down German bombers on multiple occasions during 1918, serving in this capacity through to the final German bombing raid upon Britain on the night of the 20/21 May 1918.
-During this air raid, a combined force of 74 Camels and Royal Aircraft Factory S.E.5s intercepted 28 Gothas and Zeppelin-Staaken R.VIs; three German bombers were shot down, while two more were downed by anti-aircraft fire from the ground and a further aircraft was lost to engine failure, resulting in the heaviest losses suffered by German bombers during a single night's operation over England.
+The Camel was used to intercept and shoot down German bombers on several occasions during 1918, serving in this capacity through] to the final German bombing raid upon Britain on the night of the 20/21 May 1918.
+During this air raid, a combined force of 74 Camels and S.E.5s intercepted 28 Gothas and Zeppelin-Staaken R.VIs; three German bombers were shot down, while two more were downed by anti-aircraft fire and a further aircraft was lost to engine failure, resulting in the heaviest losses suffered by German bombers during a single night's operation over England.
+In July 1918 seven Sopwith Camels destroyed two German Zeppelins by bombing their hangars in the Tondern raid; they were flown off HMS Furious and then landed in Denmark or ditched in the sea to be picked up.

 The Camel night fighter was also operated by 151 Squadron to intercept German night bombers operating over the Western Front.
-These aircraft were not only deployed defensively, but often carried out night intruder missions against German airstrips.
+These aircraft also carried out night intruder missions against German airstrips.
 After five months of operations, 151 Squadron had claimed responsibility for shooting down 26 German aircraft.

 Shipboard and parasite fighter

-The RNAS operated a number of 2F.1 Camels that were suitable for launching from platforms mounted on the turrets of major warships as well as from some of the earliest aircraft carriers to be built.
+The RNAS operated a number of 2F.1 Camels that were suitable for launching from platforms mounted on the turrets of major warships as well as from some of the earliest aircraft carriers to be built, e.g. HMS Furious.
 Furthermore, the Camel could be deployed from aircraft lighters, which were specially modified barges; these had to be towed fast enough that a Camel could successfully take off.
 The aircraft lighters served as means of launching interception sorties against incoming enemy air raids from a more advantageous position than had been possible when using shore bases alone.

 During the summer of 1918, a single 2F.1 Camel (N6814) participated in a series of trials as a parasite fighter.
 The aircraft used Airship R23 as a mothership.